algolia/docsearch/docs/README.md

 deploy.
 This file is then used to see if changes are present and should be deployed.

-Once the build is complete, the `./dist` folder is committed to the `gh-pages` branch and pushed to GitHub.
+Once the build is complete, it commits the `./dist` folder to the `gh-pages` branch and pushed to GitHub.
 This part requires some non-trivial `git` and `ssh` configuration commands to push data from Netlify to GitHub pages on our behalf (check `./scripts/netlify-master` for more details).